 Chrys walked up to me, the other key person of the prophecy spoken a while back.

 “Together, they shall walk into the flames of disaster, undaunted by catastrophe.”

 I nodded as she recounted those words that were ingrained into our hearts by now.

 “You ready?
 For the piggy ride of a lifetime?”

 “Mhmm.”
-Chrys looked fearless despite the flames spreading to the buildings around us.
+Chrys looked fearless despite the flames engulfing the buildings around us.

 “If all else fails, then I can at least stall for time until you guys wrap up on your end.”
 I beamed a look of confidence.

 “Very well, then.”
 Cornelius put her faith in us, quickly turning to shout orders to those around her.